Are you facing your first holidays after divorce?

 - Bake or create a gingerbread house.
 I love to bake.
 So I will try and do a couple baking sessions.
 Sometimes my son joins in and sometime not!
 Either way this one is about me getting to relax and enjoy cooking during the stress.
 (I cook to relieve stress.)

-- Have a fun annual outing.
+- Have a fun outing.
 My son and I started going to Great Wolf Lodge one night in December.
 The place is decked out in holiday cheer and it feels like we are on vacation.
 Even though we are only 25 minutes from home!
+Sadly with the current pandemic, think we are skipping it this year.

 - Volunteer - you can do this either before the holiday or even on the day.
 I remember as a little kid going with my mom to a soup kitchen to help out.
 And visiting older people at home with no family around.
 It truly helps you remember the reason for the season.